AbhijithMadhav/distributed-systems/chat-system/README.md

 * https://www.cloudflare.com/en-in/learning/performance/types-of-load-balancing-algorithms/

 ## To do
+* Code something using websockets
+* Code something using a authn/authz system like okta
 * Impact of large group size?
 * API design
 * Understand zookeeper and how to implement consistent hashing using zookeeper.
 Actually why is this needed?